-Trento is well known in Italy for its characteristic winter markets that usually begin at the end of november and end at 6 january, the “Befana Day” (the Hag Day).
+Trento is well known in Italy for its characteristic winter markets that usually begin at the end of November and end on 6 January, the “Befana Day” (the Hag Day).
 This typical market makes this place a stunning romantic town!

-The Fersina River Gorge (L’Orrido di Ponte Alto) – An Unique Waterfall
+The Fersina River Gorge (L’Orrido di Ponte Alto) – A Unique Waterfall

 It was built over than 100 years ago when Trento was under the Austrian rule & administration.